grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## `code` shortcode

 The `code` shortcode provides the ability to show multiple snippets of code in different languages.
-When a languge is selected, other code blocks on the page are toggled if the language is included.
+When a language is selected, other code blocks on the page are toggled if the language is included.
 The selected language is saved to browser and persists across naviagtions.

 ### Example